How to Brew Green Tea in an Infuser Bottle (Never Use Boiling Water)

 Can I add milk to green tea?

 You can, but it is not common.
-Milk proteins can bind to catechins and reduce the antioxidant benefit.
-If you want creaminess, try a splash of oat milk instead of dairy.
+Milk proteins can bind to catechins.
+If you want creaminess, try a splash of oat milk instead.

 Is green tea good on an empty stomach?

 For most people, yes.
-But some find it causes nausea on an empty stomach due to the catechins.
-If this happens, drink it after a light snack instead.
+But some feel queasy on an empty stomach.
+If that happens, drink it after a light snack.

 How many cups of green tea per day is healthy?